Do I have to pay inheritance tax on my parents’ house?

 Summary

-Each individual estate has its own £325,000 allowance and RNRB if a residential home was owned before IHT is payable.
-With the RNRB currently set at £175,000, individuals have a £500,000 threshold in total (and married couples £1 million) that can be passed on to descendants before any IHT is owed.
+Each individual has a £325,000 nil-rate band and RNRB (if a residential home is passed on) before IHT is payable.
+With the RNRB currently set at £175,000, individuals have a £500,000 threshold in total (and married couples or those in civil partnerships have £1 million) that can be passed on to descendants before any IHT is owed.
 Just remember that the RNRB is tapered for estates worth £2 million or more.